-Description The subject property comprises a two storey detached modern villa.
-Accommodation Ground Floor: Entrance Vestibule, Internal Hallway, Living Room, Family/Dining Area open plan to Kitchen, Utility Room and WC compartment First Floor: Landing, Bedroom 1 with En Suite Shower Room, Bedroom 2 with En Suite Shower Room, 3 further Bedrooms and Bathroom Gross internal floor area (m2) 214 approx Neighbourhood and location The subjects are located in a modern residential development within the Currie area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
-All local facilities and amenities can be found nearby.
-Age 2016 Weather Dry and sunny Chimney stacks NOT APPLICABLE Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description The subject property comprises a top floor flat within a 4 storey block.
+Accommodation Third Floor: Entrance Hallway, Livingroom, Dining Kitchen, Bedroom 1 with En Suite Shower Room, Bedroom 2, Utility Cupboard and Bathroom Gross internal floor area (m2) 94 or thereby Neighbourhood and location The subjects are located within the Colinton area of Edinburgh where surrounding properties vary in terms of age, style and use.
+All local facilities and amenities are available nearby.
+Age 2006 approximately Weather Dry and overcast Chimney stacks NOT APPLICABLE Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and overlaid in a mixture of slates and tiles.
+There may also be a flat section however our inspection was

-Roofing including roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is timber framed, pitched and overlaid in tiles with tiled ridge sections.
-There are PVC verge caps.
-A head and shoulders inspection of the roof void area was undertaken via a hatch within the hall ceiling.
-Insulation materials were noted at joist level.
-Rainwater fittings Vigually inapported with the gid of hippoulars where Namwater mangs Visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space restricted from street level.
+Access was gained into the roof void area via a hatch within the subject property where insulation materials were noted at joist level.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of a modern cavity timber frame construction with a render and facing brick external finish.
+Main walls are understood to be of traditional cavity timber frame construction with a render and synthetic stone external finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a uPVC double glazed type.
-The front access door is of a composite.
-There are uPVC and double glazed doors to the rear.
-There are PVC fascia and soffit boards present.
+Windows appear to be the original timber double glazed units with Velux windows noted within the kitchen.
+The access door to the subject property is of a timber variety.
 External decorations Visually inspected.
-PVC finishes.
-Conservatories / porches NOT APPLICABLE Communal areas NOT APPLICABLE Communications NOT AFFEIGABLE Garages and permanent outbuildings Visually inspected.
-The property benefits from a double integral car garage.
+Painted timber finishes.
+Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
+There is a communal entrance hall and stairwell which is accessed via a secure entry system.
+A passenger lift serves all floors.
+Garages and permanent outbuildings Visually inspected.
+There is a communal secure garage at ground floor level where we understand the subject property benefits from an allocated car parking space.